Lundalogik/move-to-go/README.md

 In the project folder you have a file called converter.rb.
 It is now your job to customize this script to do the data-mapping and adding tags.
 Follow the instructions in converter.rb to do the data-mapping.

-To create the zip-file that should be sent to LIME Go use
+To create the zip-file that should be sent to Lime Go use

 ```shell
 move-to-go run